Guidance for Cruise Passengers

 The FMC is responsible for ensuring that passenger lines maintain sufficient financial coverage to indemnify passengers in cases of nonperformance of the voyage, or for instances of injury or death on voyages.
 Separate protection must be obtained to cover nonperformance, and then additional coverage is required for liability against injury or death.
 Passenger vessel owners normally establish their financial responsibility by means of a bond or guarantee.
 Note that the Commission’s statutory authority is limited to vessels that board passengers at U.S. ports – we have no jurisdiction for cruises that originate outside of the United States.
 This applies to air/sea packages as well, i.e, we have no jurisdiction in cases where a passenger flies out of the U.S. and then boards a vessel at a foreign port.
 Also, only vessels with berth or stateroom accommodations for 50 or more passengers are required to demonstrate their financial responsibility.

 Nonetheless, the Commission is pleased to review any problems or inquiries that passengers bring to its attention.
-The Commission's Office of Consumer Complaints ("OCC") will contact a cruise line on a passenger's behalf.
 However, it must be emphasized that the final resolution of such complaints or inquiries is a matter between the cruise line and the individual.
-The role of OCC essentially is to help ensure a quick and fair consideration of the issues involved.

 II.
 CRUISE LINES’ LEGAL OBLIGATIONS

 To alleviate some of the misunderstandings involving terms of the ticket contract, and to help ensure a pleasant and satisfying cruise experience, passengers are encouraged to obtain a copy of the contract either from the travel agent or from the cruise line itself before booking a cruise.
-Examine the provisions of the contract and discuss any concerns with a knowledgeable travel agent, with experienced cruisers, or with the staff of OCC.
+Examine the provisions of the contract and discuss any concerns with a knowledgeable travel agent, with experienced cruisers.

 III.
 ADDITIONAL SAFEGUARDS